Hypothyroidism in children usually occurs when there is a structural problem with the thyroid gland or the thyroid gland is inflamed.

 About half of cases of congenital hypothyroidism occur because the thyroid gland is missing, underdeveloped, or developed in the wrong place.
 Less often, the gland has developed normally but does not produce thyroid hormone correctly.

 Congenital hypothyroidism can occur if the mother did not have enough iodine in her diet while pregnant (iodine deficiency Iodine Deficiency Iodine deficiency, which is common worldwide, can lead to enlargement of the thyroid gland.
-The thyroid gland contains most of the iodine in the body.
-Iodine in the thyroid gland is necessary... read more ), because a woman's body needs more iodine when she is pregnant.
+(See also Overview of Minerals.)
+Iodine occurs in seawater.
+A small amount of iodine from seawater... read more ), because a woman's body needs more iodine when she is pregnant.
 Iodine deficiency is rare in areas of the world where iodine is added to table salt but is more common in areas where people do not get enough iodine in their diet.
 Another rare cause is central hypothyroidism.
 Central hypothyroidism is caused by structural problems that occur in the pituitary gland while it is developing (see Overview of the Pituitary Gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
 The sella turcica protects the pituitary but allows very little room for expansion... read more ).

 Rarely, drugs that are used to treat thyroid disorders or substances in foods cross the placenta and temporarily cause congenital hypothyroidism.